 - iPhone 11 & DJI Osmo Gimbal (Details)

-- Two tripods (Manfrotto video tripod with 502 Fluid Head and a Giottos with 3 way head)
+- Two tripods (Manfrotto video tripod with 502 Fluid Head and a Giottos with 3-way head)

 The other thing that differentiates architectural video from architectural photography is time.
 Time repeating the shots until they are perfect, time in editing.
-I can do a photoshoot in half a day and spend another half day in editing.
+I can do a photoshoot in half a day and spend another half day editing.
 This video was shot over three days and edited in two, including the client’s amends.

 When shooting began, the method was similar to a photography shoot.
 We had our shot list, some shots were weather dependent and had to be shot when the sun was in the right place.
 We were fortunate to have accurate weather forecasts though the fly in over the river was a very small window of opportunity – about twenty minutes.
-Happily I nailed it first time.
+Happily, I nailed it the first time.
 I did three other sequences but the light had changed and the first sequence was the best angle so we used that.

 The Drone Shot

 I actually took off from the balcony outside one of the flats.
 This short was hazardous and typical of architectural video.
 I wanted to be close to the bell tower and with wind gusting at up to 15mph I needed to carefully monitor the position of the drone.
 I could not have done that effectively from the ground.
 The problem was always going to be landing the drone in a small space with gusting winds.
-Thankfully, we managed to get it down to within 6 inches of the take off position.
+Thankfully, we managed to get it down to within 6 inches of the take-off position.

 The Dolly Shot

 This one was improvised on the day.
 What makes the shot work is that the viewer doesn’t know what is being shot until the bathroom is revealed.
-Architectural Video is a constant battle between the space available to shoot in and the bulk of the equipment. i was braced in a doorway as I wanted to get the door frame, the wall and the radiator in close up before opening up into the room itself.
+Architectural Video is a constant battle between the space available to shoot in and the bulk of the equipment.
+I was braced in a doorway as I wanted to get the door frame, the wall and the radiator in close up before opening up into the room itself.
 To get the shot I used an iPhone on a DJI Osmo Gimbal.
 I have to say, the iPhone camera is a work of art and perfect for this type of shot.